bennygdev/rewwwind/README.md

 Ryan:
-- Drafted the overall UI/UX for the Storefront, Trade-in, and Condition Guidelines onboarding pages.
+- Drafted the overall UI/UX for the Trade-in, and Condition Guidelines onboarding pages.
 - Trade in request form and Dashboard (For both Customer and Admin sides)
    - Customers can send in trade-in requests where Admin can approve or reject their request
    - For approved requests, customers can input their payment details and method of drop-off